A Foreigner's Guide to Applying for an Italian Passport

 How to get Certified Translation for an Italian Citizenship/Passport Application

 When submitting documents from another country, they must be translated into Italian and certified.
-Documents typically requiring certified translation include birth certificates, marriage certificates, and criminal records.
+Documents typically requiring certified translation in Italy include birth certificates, marriage certificates, and criminal records.

 • Choose a Certified Translator: Ensure that the translator/translation agency is certified to translate official documents in Italy.